Monday, March 31, 2025

 The Weekly Minnesota Sports Survey

 #-1: Timberwolves (Last Week: -6).
 This team has now won five in a row after running the table this Week with victories over Charlotte, Miami (although that one was really close, 106-104), and San Antonio.
 Goddamn that they still are in the Play-In scrum, a half-Game behind The Bastard Philadelphia Warriors for sixth.
 But I want to say that there have been many Days where more than one local team has played, and this may be the second or third time in 2025 that the Timberwolves were the only ones that won their Game that Day.
-The Wolves have been the only reason there hasn't been more #MinnesotaIsLoservilleUSA tags this calendar Year.
+The Wolves have been the only reason there haven't been more #MinnesotaIsLoservilleUSA tags this calendar Year.
 And I and Twin Cities sports fans are grateful.

 They travel to take on Denver tonight/Wednesday night, then start a five-Game homestand playing Orlando, The Bastard New Orleans Jazz, and Indiana.